xyproto/burnfont/README.md

 ![scaled](img/scaled.png)

-The font is a bit nostalgic to me, and was used in my small DOS drawing program named *Burn*, that looked like this:
+The font is a bit nostalgic to me, and was used in my small DOS drawing program named *Burn*.
+The palette that came with *Burn* is [available here](https://github.com/xyproto/burnpalette).
+The GUI was drawn with 320x200 pixels, 256 indexed colors (`mode 13h`), and looked like this:

 ![burn screenshot](img/burn.png)

-(The palette that came with *Burn* is [available here](https://github.com/xyproto/burnpalette)).

 The font definition looks like this: